Internal Communications Metrics: The Four Steps You Need to Follow

 Only by testing and analysing your channels can you really improve internal communication.
 And don’t be afraid to acknowledge poor performance.
 If your internal communications report has revealed that one of your channels isn’t pulling its weight, consider shutting it down and reinvesting time, money and effort into the channels that work.

-Without effective internal communication channels, making lasting change within your organisation becomes a serious challenge.
-Employee advocacy declines and innovation stagnates.
+Without effective internal communication channels, making lasting changes within your organisation becomes a serious challenge.
+Employee advocacy declines, and innovation stagnates.

 Today, this is more important than ever.
 With remote workers, people on the move and disconnected employees, the hard-to-reach workforce has presented a new set of unique challenges.
 You need to make sure that your channels are up to the task.
 The way to do this?
 Track your internal communications metrics.